-Consequently, CEPF will support the undertaking and dissemination of policy-relevant research and analysis that will facilitate the development of national policies that support sustainable protected areas management, payment for environmental services and the use of nature-based solutions to climate change, especially the elaboration and implementation of REDD+ and ecosystem-based adaptation.
-Activities under this investment priority may require the participation of research institutions and policy think-tanks, as well as NGOs with a povertyalleviation focus.
+Consequently, CEPF will support the undertaking and dissemination of policy-relevant research and analysis that will facilitate the development of national policies that support sustainable protected areas management, payment for environmental services and the use of nature-based solutions to climate change, especially ecosystem-based adaptation.
+In particular, support will be given to projects that promote biodiversity as a co-benefit within REDD+ policies and strategies.
+Activities under this investment priority may require the participation of research institutions and policy think-tanks, as well as NGOs with a poverty-alleviation focus.
 Projects will be encouraged to incorporate information generated on the values of natural ecosystems under Investment Priority 2.2, where relevant.